Summertime (TV series)

-Summertime is an Italian drama streaming television series produced by Cattleya that premiered on Netflix on 29 April 2020.
+Summertime is an Italian teen drama television series produced by Cattleya that premiered on Netflix on 29 April 2020.
 The series stars Rebecca Coco Edogamhe, Ludovico Tersigni, and Amanda Campana.
 It takes place at a small town on the Adriatic coast, Cesenatico, and revolves around Summer (Rebecca Coco Edogamhe) and her love life.
 It is inspired by Three Meters Above the Sky by Federico Moccia.
 After the premiere of the first season, Netflix renewed the series for a second season.
 In 2021, Netflix reported that Summertime was renewed for a third and final season.

 Plot

 In the town of Cesenatico, Summer and Ale are two people with opposite lifestyles.
 Summer is a very introverted young woman; she hates the summer and decides to find a job at The Grand Hotel Cesenatico to financially support her mother as her jazz musician father has left for the summer to work abroad.
 Summer has two best friends, Sofia and Edo, and a younger sister named Blue.
 Ale is a young man originally from Rome who is a famous motorcyclist.
 He has taken a break from competing with his racing team for the summer after a dangerous racing accident nearly kills him.
 His father is his greatest supporter and wants him to go back to racing once the summer is over; however, Ale has lost his interest in racing.
 Ale's mother, Laura, is the manager of the hotel where Summer works.
 Ale falls in love with Summer and tries to woo her.